-Vishing attacks are usually initiated via a telephone, where the caller, claiming to be from some legitimate organisation or institution, calls to verify some personal information about you.
+Vishing attacks are usually initiated via a telephone, where the caller, claiming to be from some legitimate organization or institution, calls to verify some personal information about you.
 He may mention a few basic details about you correctly, leading you to believe that it’s the real thing.
 A smart caller then may unknowingly extract sensitive information from you about you.

 Alternatively, you may instead receive an email, asking you to call up a particular telephone number immediately, to prevent your account being blocked.
 Here again, a shrewd talker will try to fool you into inadvertently divulging some personal financial details about you.

-A typical Vishing scamster may make use of Voice over Internet protocol (VoIP) and even leave a Toll Free number for you to call.
+A typical Vishing scamster may make use of Voice over Internet protocol (VoIP) and even leave a Toll-Free number for you to call.

 What is Smishing